wavefrontHQ/wavefront-sdk-java/README.md

 * Use a [**Wavefront proxy**](https://docs.wavefront.com/proxies.html), which then forwards the data to the Wavefront service.
 This is the recommended choice for a large-scale deployment that needs resilience to internet outages, control over data queuing and filtering, and more.
 * Use [**direct ingestion**](https://docs.wavefront.com/direct_ingestion.html) to send the data directly to the Wavefront service.
 This is the simplest way to get up and running quickly.

-[Create a `WavefrontClient`](#Sending-Data-via-the-WavefrontClient) to send data to Wavefront either via Wavefront proxy or directly over HTTP.
+Let's [create a `WavefrontClient`](#Sending-Data-via-the-WavefrontClient) to send data to Wavefront either via Wavefront proxy or directly over HTTP.

 > **Deprecated implementations**: *`WavefrontDirectIngestionClient` and `WavefrontProxyClient` are deprecated.
 We recommend all new applications to use the `WavefrontClient`.*